Granaz Moussavi: Early life and education

-In 1997, Granaz emigrated to Australia with her family, where she changed her focus from acting to screen studies and filmmaking.
-In 2002, she made her honors film A Short Film About Colour, shot by the renowned Iranian cinematographer Firooz Malekzadeh.
-The short film earned Granaz the best director award from Flinders University in Adelaide, and an honorary membership to the Australian Screen Directors Authorship Collecting Society (ASDAS).
+Granaz emigrated to Australia with her family in her early twenties, joining relatives already settled in the country, and became a citizen within two years.
+She started to study filmmaking at Flinders University in Adelaide.
+In 2002, she made her honours film, A Short Film About Colour, shot by Iranian cinematographer Firooz Malekzadeh.
+The short film earned Granaz the best director award from the university, and an honorary membership to the Australian Screen Directors Authorship Collecting Society (ASDAS).

+After receiving an honours degree from Flinders University, Granaz was accepted into the Australian Film, Television and Radio School in Sydney.
+She graduated with a graduate diploma in film editing in 2006.
+She was a doctoral candidate with a scholarship at the University of Western Sydney researching "The Aesthetics of Poetic Cinema".

+Career

 Writing

 At the age of 17, Granaz started writing professionally as a book reviewer and literary critic at "Donyaye Sokhan literary magazine (مجلهٔ ادبی دنیای سخن") in Tehran.

 Her first poems were published in 1989, and since then, she has continued writing and publishing poetry in various magazines and collections in Iran and other countries.